SQL Basics for Smart People

 You can fool around with SQL by installing SQLiteStudio from https://sqlitestudio.pl/.

-is a well-known lightweight implementation of a SQL database that doesn't get too
+sqlite is a well-known lightweight implementation of a SQL database that doesn't get too

 complicated (so, not multi-user, no transactions, etc. Although it may have come some distance